-This was the first lesson: Doing the opposite of what you really want to do: Cut off all digital contact.
+This was the first lesson: doing the opposite of what you really want to do by cutting off all digital contact.
 "This process is not going to be easy," said P.T.
 "It feels like the wrong thing.
 But it's not.
 It's about strategy."

 And it's something women are rarely taught, by the way.
 We're told to nurture, to empathize—but not strategize.
 We're never shown how to act wisely in spite of our emotions in order to get the best possible outcome for ourselves, the thing we want.
 Feelings should be acknowledged, endured, managed, but let them rule your actions and your reactions, and you lose.

 What happened: My ex not only watched my feeds more closely, he started tweeting and retweeting me in ways he never did when we were dating.
 Once I'd taken him off my radar, I had his full attention.
 (And turns out my Facebook posts were public, so he saw them anyway.
 Whoops.)
 But rest assured there was no "poor me" public ranting about it.
 None.

 Of course I missed him and wanted to talk to him.
 But, if you follow the rules, as I did, you will not.
 I not only resisted and didn't initiate contact; I didn't respond to any, either.
 This was hard.
 Because he wasn't "gone"—he was sending a text here, a funny YouTube link there, a video of his roommate's puppy.
 Silence.